cabinetofcuriosity/cabinetofcuriosity_site/_posts/2018-03-21-retrieving-summary-neotoma.md

 The API call was successful, you have returned 31 records.
 ```

-If you just call the `smilodon` object, you get a nice summary table of all the data.set.ids.
+If you call the `smilodon` object, you get a nice summary table of all the data.set.ids.
 The actual object structure you get back is a "large data list" of objects which include yet more lists of objects.

 ```r
 ## Checking the structure of data returned